anoma/anoma/README.md

 # for OSX you may try 1.76.0-aarch64-apple-darwin
 ```

-Once this is had, the Cairo issues should go away.
+Once this is done, the Cairo issues should go away.

 ### Git